 Medical Treatment for Encopresis continued...

-Medical professionals usually refer to emptying stool from the colon and rectum as evacuation or, in servere cases, disimpaction.
+Medical professionals usually refer to emptying stool from the colon and rectum as evacuation or, in severe cases when the doctor needs to remove the stool manually, disimpaction.
 Evacuation can be accomplished in the following ways:

 - Give an enema or series of enemas: An enema pushes fluid into the rectum.
 This softens the stool in the rectum and creates pressure within the rectum.
 This pressure gives the child a powerful urge to pass a bowel movement, and the stool is usually expelled rapidly.
 The fluid in most enemas is water.
 Something is usually added to keep the water from being absorbed by the intestinal lining.
 Widely used enemas include commercial sodium phosphate preparations (such as Fleet saline or Pedia-Lax enemas), slightly soapy water, and milk and molasses mixtures.
 Daily enemas for several days may be needed to completely evacuate the colon.